Admin-7/Mr-Robot-techniques/Home.md

 # [[Training guides]]

+> 📝 Editor's note: Do we really have responsibility for all these guides, or just the "security culture" stuff and, within that, just the "digital security" piece?
+We may need to scope this down further and/or prune the pieces we are not actually bottom lining.

 Self-directed education is a critical first step to empowering yourself, your loved ones, and your community.
 Our [[training guides]] are living documents offering you a place to *start* learning and exploring, rather than a one-stop shop or one size fits all knowledge dump.
 Our guides are organized into three broad categories:

 * [[Self-defense training]] - guide to preparing yourself to fight, physically if necessary.